All the Honky Tonk Bars on Broadway: Complete Nashville Guide

 Vintage honky tonk vibe: Legends Corner, Layla’s, Tootsie’s, Second Fiddle, Robert’s, Bootlegger’s Inn

-Leans toward traditional country music: AJ’s, Robert’s, Layla’s, Bootlegger’s, Second Fiddle, Nudie’s.
+Leans toward traditional country music: AJ’s, Robert’s Western World, Layla’s, Bootlegger’s Inn, Second Fiddle, Nudie’s.

-Nice neighborhood vibe: Bootlegger’s Inn, Nashville Crossroads, Layla’s, Second Fiddle.
+Nice neighborhood vibe: Bootlegger’s Inn, Layla’s, Second Fiddle.

-Lots of music memorabilia: Legends, Second Fiddle, Nudie’s.
+Lots of music memorabilia: Legends, Second Fiddle, Nudie’s, Tootsie’s.

-Celebrity connections: Blake Shelton’s, Dierks Bentley, Alan Jackson, John Rich, Jason Aldean, Jimmy Buffett, Jason Aldean, Luke Bryan, and Kid Rock.
-Off-Broadway you’ll find Florida Georgia Line and George Jones.
+Celebrity connections: Blake Shelton, Dierks Bentley, Alan Jackson, John Rich, Jason Aldean, Jimmy Buffett, Jason Aldean, Luke Bryan, Miranda Lambert and Kid Rock.
+Off-Broadway you’ll find Florida-Georgia Line.

 Fills up fastest: Tough call but I’d say Tootsie’s and Robert’s.
-I’d say Old Red, Luke’s and Kid Rock’s joints fill up the fastest.
+After that, I’d go with Old Red, Luke’s and Kid Rock’s.

-Rooftop patios or decks: Every venue uses some superlative to describe its space–tallest, largest, etc–and roughly half of the honky tonks have some form of rooftop service.
+Rooftop patios or decks: Almost every venue uses some superlative to describe its space–tallest, largest, etc–and roughly half of the honky tonks have some form of rooftop service.
 A few notes: Acme has the best river view.
 Ole Red’s huge indoor/outdoor space is most impressive.
-Tootsie’s has the space for full bands to play in the covered area.
+Tootsie’s has space for full bands to play in the covered area.
 Rippy’s is fully covered.
-The Underground has cushy conversation areas.